 Not all lenders offer DSCR loans.
 Research and compare lenders specializing in this type of financing.
 Look for lenders with experience in the type of investment property you’re interested in—whether it’s a single-family rental, a multi-unit property, or a commercial space.
 Reading online reviews and testimonials can give you a sense of other borrowers’ experiences.
 MoFin Lending, for example, is known for its streamlined process and clear communication, making it a popular choice for investors.
 Learn more about DSCR loan guidelines on our blog.

-Customize Loan Terms
+Customizing Your DSCR Loan Terms

 DSCR loans typically range from $500,000 to $5,000,000, often with a 30-year fixed term.
 However, loan amounts and terms can vary significantly between lenders.
 Some lenders may offer shorter loan terms, like 15 or 20 years, which can result in lower interest costs over the life of the loan, but higher monthly payments.
 Work with your lender to find terms that align with your investment strategy and cash flow projections.
 Explore MoFin Lending’s bridge, rental, and commercial loan programs for flexible financing options.

-Understand Loan Limits and Property Valuation
+Loan Limits and Property Valuation for DSCR Loans

 A down payment of at least 20% is generally required for a DSCR loan.
 Some lenders may offer lower down payments under specific circumstances, but this can affect your interest rate and loan terms.
 Remember, qualifying for a DSCR loan focuses on the property’s potential income rather than your personal finances.
 Lenders will appraise the property to determine its value and assess its potential to generate rental income.
 This information, along with your DSCR, will determine your loan amount.
 If you have questions, contact us to discuss your specific scenario.